top of page

 With over eight years of training as a classical instrumentalist, OnRaé made her official music debut in 2014 with OnRaé LaTeal Presents...Libra Season and later formed the hip-hop and soul collective, Aflocentric.
 The group released their debut album, Libra Season: Aflocentrism with the title track, "Infatuation" currently being aired on radio stations around the world.

-Over the last four years, OnRaé has used OLP to expand her consultant work to include museum programming by creating opportunities for historically marginalized audiences to experience the magic of museums.
+Over the last five years, OnRaé has expanded her consultant work to include museum programming by creating opportunities for historically marginalized audiences to experience the magic of museums.
 In this realm, OnRaé has led the curation of immersive programs for the Arts and Industries Building's historic exhibition, FUTURES, the Hirshhorn Museum and Sculpture Garden's digital art studio for teens -- ARTLAB, and supported with the launch of the Smithsonian's Our Shared Future: Reckoning with Our Racial Past initiative.
+Recently, she produced the Academy Museum of Motion Pictures' first multi-day festival inspired by the groundbreaking exhibition, Regeneration: Black Cinema 1898–1971.

 Her most celebrated endeavor to merge the arts and social justice includes the Black Joy Experience, a compilation album of mainstream freedom songs and liberation chants she produced in conjunction with the national activist organization, Black Youth Project 100.
 Since the album's release in 2018, OnRae has continued to transform sounds from the movement into contemporary music prompting her alias as "The Liberation Music Maker".
 Her work was further propelled when she began integrating hip-hop music, liberation chants and live footage from DC protests following the police murders of George Floyd and Breonna Taylor.
 OnRaé's multi-media work has taken the city by storm serving as the soundtrack of the revolution and on-going ground work of organizers in Washington, DC.